KJay221/ExchangeRate-Prediction/README.md

 $ pipenv shell
 $ python3 main.py
 ```
-then enter which merchandise you want to predict.
+then enter the merchandise which you want to predict.
 + USD/NTD
 + RMB/NTD
 + EU/USD